irmen/prog8/docs/source/libraries.rst

 -----------------------
 Available for the Cx16 target.
 Contains extensions to the load and load_raw routines from the regular diskio module, to deal with loading of potentially large files in to banked ram (HiRam).
+Routines to directly load data into video ram are also present (vload and vload_raw).
 Also contains a helper function to calculate the file size of a loaded file (although that is truncated to 16 bits, 64Kb)